Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Introduction

-\cite{thomson2022should} examined a restricted domain with only two agents, where one has single-peaked preferences and the other has single-dipped preferences, with both the peak and the dip located at the same point.
-The author found that the impossibility result still prevails in this domain.
-However, other authors have successfully characterized strategy-proof rules with more than two alternatives in their range for alternative restricted mixed domains. \cite{feigenbaum2015strategyproof} explored a model with an unrestricted number of agents, where the type of preference of each agent (single-peaked or single-dipped) is known, and the preference of each agent is determined cardinally by the distance between her location and her peak/dip, which remains the only private information. \cite{alcalde2018strategy} analyzed a mixed domain where the peak/dip of each agent, coinciding with her location on the real line, is public information, while both the type of preference and the rest of the preference structure are unknown.
-More recently, \cite{alcalde2024strategy} examined a mixed domain in which the type of preference of each agent (single-peaked or single-dipped) is public information, while the location of the peak/dip and the rest of the preference are private information.
+Mixed domains of these two types of preferences have been analyzed in the literature. \cite{berga2000maximal} and \cite{achuthankutty2018dictatorship} demonstrated that the Gibbard-Satterthwaite result still holds when the set of admissible preferences for each agent includes all single-peaked and all single-dipped preferences.
+Therefore, further constraints on this mixed preference domain are necessary to escape the Gibbard-Satterthwaite dictatorship result.
+For instance, \cite{alcalde2018strategy} characterized all strategy-proof rules in a mixed domain where the peak/dip of each agent is public information, while both the type of preference and the rest of the preference structure (\emph{i.e.} how the other alternatives are ordered in the preference within the corresponding domain) are unknown.

-In the current paper, we focus on the domain introduced in \cite{alcalde2024strategy}.
-The authors characterized the strategy-proof rules within this domain using a two-step procedure as follows: first, agents with single-peaked preferences report their most preferred alternative over the elements of the range of the rule (the set of possible outcomes).
-As a result, either a single alternative or a pair of contiguous alternatives emerges as the outcome.
-If a single alternative is the outcome of the first step, then it is the final alternative chosen by the rule.
-Otherwise, a second step in which all agents are asked for their ordinal preferences between the two preselected alternatives is required to choose between them.
+In this paper, we are interested in the location of a public facility, such as a train station, a soccer stadium, or a shopping mall, where agents may have one or the other type of preference.
+On the one hand, a train station can be useful for someone who commutes to work, leading to single-peaked preferences with the peak at her house or workplace.
+On the other hand, train stations are noisy, and those agents living or working nearby may have single-dipped preferences with the dip at their house or workplace.
+Then, society is partitioned into agents with single-peaked preferences and agents with single-dipped preferences.
+Related domains have been previously analyzed. \cite{thomson2022should} examined a restricted domain with two agents, where one has single-peaked preferences and the other has single-dipped preferences, with both the peak and the dip, which are located at the same point, being public information.
+The author found that the dictatorship result still prevails in this domain.
+However, other authors have successfully characterized strategy-proof rules with more than two alternatives in their range for other restricted mixed domains. \cite{feigenbaum2015strategyproof} explored a model where the type of preference of each agent (single-peaked or single-dipped) is known, and the preference of each agent is determined cardinally by the distance between her location and her peak/dip, being the peak/dip private information.
+More recently, \cite{alcalde2024strategy} examined a mixed domain in which the type of preference of each agent (single-peaked or single-dipped) is public information, while the location of the peak/dip and the rest of the preference are private information as in \cite{thomson2022should}.